Boomers leave generation's imprint on the U.S. landscape

-THE VILLAGES, Florida, (Reuters) - U.S. baby boomers have been on the planet for nearly 70 years, long enough to reshape almost every aspect of American life.
+THE VILLAGES, Florida, Sept 29 (Reuters)- U.S. baby boomers have been on the planet for nearly 70 years, long enough to reshape almost every aspect of American life.
 Rock culture, consumerism and political activism are part of their legacy.

 So too are the lasting changes they’ve made to the landscape.